nautechsystems/nautilus_trader/docs/integrations/databento.md

 Databento datasets are identified with a *dataset code* which is not the same as a venue identifier.
 You can read more about Databento dataset naming conventions [here](https://docs.databento.com/api-reference-historical/basics/datasets).

-Of particular note is for CME Globex MDP 3.0 data (`GLBX.MDP3` dataset code), the `venue` that Nautilus will use is the CME exchange code provided by instrument definition messages (which the Interactive Brokers adapter can map):
+Of particular note is for CME Globex MDP 3.0 data (`GLBX.MDP3` dataset code), the following exchanges are all grouped under the `GLBX` venue:
 - `CBCM` - **XCME-XCBT inter-exchange spread**
 - `NYUM` - **XNYM-DUMX inter-exchange spread**
 - `XCBT` - **Chicago Board of Trade (CBOT)**